fastify/fastify/CONTRIBUTING.md

 1. Contributors should attempt to adhere to the prevailing code-style.
 1. At least two contributors, or one core member, must approve pull-requests prior to merging.
 1. All integrated CI services must be green before a pull-request can be merged.
-1. SemVer-major changes in this repository must be merged by a lead maintainer.
+1. A lead maintainer must merge SemVer-major changes in this repository.
-1. In case it is not possible to reach consensus in a pull-request, the decision is left to the lead maintainers team.
+1. In case it is not possible to reach consensus in a pull-request, the decision is left to the lead maintainer's team.

 ### Fastify v1.x